Pre-IPO Guide · 2025

 Retail investors can sometimes gain pre-IPO exposure, but direct access is limited and most routes are gated by accredited or sophisticated investor rules.
 Secondary markets, SPVs, and private funds are the most common paths, each with their own minimums, fees, and risks.
 For investors who cannot or do not wish to qualify, indirect exposure through public markets and following companies into their IPO remain viable alternatives.

-Join thousands of investors receiving free updates on IPOs, private market activity, funding rounds, and pre-IPO opportunities.
+Join thousands of investors receiving free updates on:

 Editorial Standards